MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_WhatsNew.md

 - **New campaign creation experience**

-  Microsoft Advertising has a redesigned layout for creating campaigns that’s easy-to-use and streamlined to help you get your ad campaigns up and running.
+  Microsoft Advertising has a redesigned layout for creating campaigns thatâ€™s easy-to-use and streamlined to help you get your ad campaigns up and running.
 Simply choose the [right goal](hlp_BA_CONC_Redesign.md) for your desired campaign and ad types, tailor your settings to meet your advertising needs, and start serving your ads on the [Microsoft Advertising Network](hlp_BA_CONC_AboutAdvertisingNetwork.md).

 - **Display ads**